Engineering - Civil Engineering Technician - Apprenticeship - Sligo & Galway City

 With a minimum of 3,000 new civil engineers needed to ensure the successful delivery of Project Ireland 2040, the National Development Plan, the Climate Action Plan 2019, Housing for All & Active Travel investment, the Civil Engineering Consortium was formed to develop formal qualifications in this space by way of apprenticeship and thus increase the uptake of Civil Engineering as a profession.

-On completion of this two-year apprenticeship, you will become a fully qualified civil engineering technician, with an NFQ Level 6 Higher Certificate in Civil Engineering.
+On completion of this two-year apprenticeship, you will become a fully qualified civil engineering technician, with a NFQ Level 6 Higher Certificate in Civil Engineering.

 Apprentices attend online lectures one day per week (fixed day each semester) and an additional day per month on campus (for labs and workshops).
 The other three/four days per week will see the apprentices in the workplace learning ‘on the job’.
 Apprentices will get hands-on experience of the modules they are studying while in their workplace, giving them a deeper understanding of what they are doing and why they are doing it.

 There are 3 semesters each year (Semester 1: September – December.
-Semester 2: January to May.
-Sem 3: June - August).
+Semester 2: January – May.
+Semester 3: June to August).
 During semesters 1 & 2 apprentices attend lectures and workshops as above.
 Apprentices complete their work based learning and on the job training during semester 3.

 Year 1